Senjai/spree_auth_devise/README.md

 At one stage in the past, this used to be the auth component for Spree.
 If that's the feature that you're now finding lacking from Spree, that's easy fixed.

-Just add this line to your Gemfile:
+Just add one of the following to your Gemfile:

+Spree master branch, bleeding edge:

     gem "spree_auth_devise", :github => "spree/spree_auth_devise"

-Please ensure you're using the correct branch of spree_auth_devise relative to your version of Spree.

-Spree 1.3.x or 1-3-stable:
+Spree 2.1.x or 2-1-stable:

     gem 'spree_auth_devise', :github => "spree/spree_auth_devise", :branch => "1-3-stable"

-Spree 1.2.x or 1-2-stable:
+Spree 2.0.x or 2-0-stable:

     gem 'spree_auth_devise', :github => "spree/spree_auth_devise", :branch => "1-2-stable"

+Please ensure you're using the correct branch of spree_auth_devise relative to your version of Spree.

 Then run `bundle install`.
 Authentication will then work exactly as it did in previous versions of Spree.